BrandonDuenas/House-Depot-Sales-2023/README.md

     - Selling products to local rage rooms.
     - Parting out usable components for online resale.

-By following these stragies House Depot will enhance profits and business growth for the years to come.
+By following these strategies House Depot will enhance profits and business growth in the years to come.

 ### Limitations